JemCasey/playtesting-bot/README.md

 [^1]: The ACF Production Server Template was created in 2024 by Ani Perumalla for the production of 2025 ACF Regionals.

 [^2]: The packet name length is restricted to at most 2 characters.

+[^3]: The permissions integer `9122779245632` in the URL is based on the permissions that the bot should need to run properly.
+If you encounter any problems, try re-adding the bot to the server using the same URL but with the integer replaced with `8` (the administrator integer).